 B.M., violin performance/education, National Conservatory (Albania).
 Studied with: Dmitri Levin.
 Performance experience: assistant concertmaster, Allentown Symphony Orchestra; Reading, Pottstown, Kennett Symphony Orchestras; Pennsylvania Ballet; Philly Pops Orchestra; concertmaster, Gjirokaster Symphony Orchestra.
 Teaching experience: Allentown Community Music School, Professional High School of Music (Albania).

-HIROKO YAMAZAKI, master faculty with distinction, WB
+HIROKO YAMAZAKI, master faculty with special distinction, WB

 Return to top